1. Walk/Run/Bike/Blade Lake Hollingsworth.

 Check out stores such as Francesca’s, Victoria’s Secret, Books A Million, Kohls, and many more!
 And don’t forget about the many restaurants there like Glory Days, Olive Garden, Chilis, Longhorn, and lots of others.
 There’s even a movie theater where you can see the latest blockbusters.

 The farm also offers tours where you can see Florida native birds and gators.

-46. Try a new Food Truck on the second Tuesday of every month at Munn Park.
+46. Try a new Food Truck on the second Thursday of every month at Munn Park.

-50. Check out our favorite local magazine, The Lakelander to learn more about our favorite people and places in Lakeland.
+The Lakelander is another great way to learn more about our favorite people and places in Lakeland.